rmcelreath/rethinking/ERRATA.md

 page 271: last paragraph before 9.3.1: "But understanding some of the concept behind it will ...", "concept" should be "concepts"

+page 354: in the first paragraph, after the code block, there's a typo in name of a society, "Tap" should be "Yap".

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".